Fuel supply outages (NZ)

 NZTA have undertaken pilot studies applying MERIT to real recent major network outages.
 This includes a pilot of the SH3 Manawatu Gorge 2011-12 outage [PDF, 403 KB].

 NZTA have also developed a MERIT Primer [PDF, 741 KB] that provides a digestible summary of the findings.

 Impact on Central Government Productivity (NZ)

-A project is currently underway examining the productivity impacts of a major disruption on New Zealand Government agencies based in Wellington.
+A project examined the productivity impacts of a major disruption on New Zealand Government agencies based in Wellington.

 The project includes running a simulation of an Alpine Fault earthquake event and evaluating the economic consequences using the MERIT.
 Alpine Fault scenario modelling will derive the information on building disruptions from the RiskScape model.
 RiskScape contains building asset information for the whole of Wellington, and calculates the level of building damage (i.e., using a five-state classification system) based on the nature of the hazard event, and the ‘fragility’ of assets.

 (Client: Greater Wellington Regional Council for Wellington Lifelines Group)